 Superman III – Original Theatrical Trailer

 Of course, Golan and Globus were not about to let their purchase sit and collect dust.
 With Cannon remarkably persuading Reeve, Kidder and Hackman to rejoin the franchise for Superman IV.
-However, as with all their movies, Golan and Globus were more concerned with profit than the production quality.
+However, as with all their movies, Golan and Globus were more concerned with profit than production quality.
 And despite Reeve stepping up to help create a story rooted in nuclear disarmament themes, Superman IV was plagued with problems.
 The film’s release in 1987 was the final curtain for Reeve, Kidder and Hackman while marking the start of a long and challenging road to cinematic recovery.
-The belief among the general public and press firmly rooted in Superman’s death on the big screen.

 For the Salkind’s, their belief in Superman would instead ride on a new TV series with CBS, based on Superboy.
 The series premiered in 1988 to reasonable reviews.
 However, after four seasons, Superboy would come to an end.
 Warner’s decision to take Superman back in-house leading to a protracted legal dispute with the Salkind’s and the end of their involvement in the franchise.

 A new dawn was breaking, but would Superman be able to find a new voice as the 1980s came to an end?
-Join us for part two, where we will explore the journey from Metropolis to Smallville and the rise of The Man of Steel.
+Well, that is a whole new story, one that continues to unfold to this day.